The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Merit Beauty: Get 20% off sitewide through Nov.
 28.

-• Milk Makeup: Get 25% off orders over $45 and a gift with purchases over $75 with code BLACKFRIDAY.
+• Milk Makeup: Get 25% off orders over $45 with code BLACKFRIDAY.

-• Nécessaire: Get free skin care products with your order this Black Friday, plus free shipping on all orders.
+• Nécessaire: Get free skin care products with your order, plus free shipping on all orders.

 • Oribe: Now through Nov.
 28, get 20% off the Gold Lust Collection at this premium hair care brand.